SATHVIK2416/wi-lo-st/README.md

 ## 🐛 Troubleshooting

 ### Video Won't Play
-- Ensure the video format is supported
+- Ensure the video format is supported (including MKV)
 - Check if the file was uploaded successfully
 - Try refreshing the page

+### Live Audio Not Working
+- Ensure microphone access is granted
+- Check if browser supports WebRTC
+- Verify other devices are connected to the same network
+- Try refreshing all connected devices

 ### Can't Access from Other Devices
 - Make sure all devices are on the same WiFi network